 Academy of Oriental Medicine

 At the time of its opening, AOM – Academy of Oriental Medicine took it upon itself to promote Chinese Medicine, not only as it is taught and practiced in China nowadays, but also as it was taught and practiced in ancient and classical times.

-We are proud to say that AOM – Academy of Oriental Medicine has succeeded in training a very large number of excellent, mindful and cultivated practitioners.
+We are proud to say that AOM – Academy of Oriental Medicine has succeeded in training a very large number of excellent, mindful, and cultivated practitioners.
 Our students thoroughly understand the difference between treating the symptom and treating the person, and always put the person first.

 We believe that the emphasis AOM has given to the classics, its insistence on deconstructing mechanistic proposal suggesting a ‘protocol based approach’, aimed mainly at the symptom and not the whole person, has greatly helped our small Greek community to reach a respectable degree of maturity.

 This is why AOM – Academy of Oriental concentrates its efforts on:

 3. showing how each one of its clinical methods (i.e. acupuncture) should be applied in full respect of its theoretical tenets.

 It is our experience that precisely this critical approach has allowed our students to think and devise a clinical intervention by relying on a reasoned strategy, rather than on the blind application of protocols.
 We are proud that most of our students do not see people as ‘walking symptoms’, but strive to see in each and every human being the unique person they are, despite and beyond any pathology.